 Who is eligible for free transportation and who pays the fare?

 An eligibility screening is done upon initial contact with the transportation system and the passenger and/or family will know whether a fare applies or not.
 Some forms of Medicaid provide for transportation to medical appointments only and the passenger is not required to pay a fare.
 Fares range from $2.00 to $3.00 each way depending upon location and destination.
 Tickets may be purchased in advance of transportation for passengers having repeat trips such as employment or education.
-Fares will apply to non-covered reservations such as shopping, picking up prescriptions/glasses, education, visits to Social Services, etc. for Medicaid recipients.
+Fares will apply to any non-covered medical appointments or reservations such as shopping, visits to Social Services, educational or employment trips.

 How do I set up transportation?

 There is no need to come to the office to make transportation arrangements.
 For your convenience, we are able to take your reservation over the phone.
 Call 336-347-2287 to schedule a ride or obtain more information.
 Due to seating capacity, van availability, and route arrangements, please make note of the following:

 - Three (3) working day notice is required in advance of appointments for all in-county reservation requests

 - A five (5) working day notice is required in advance of appointments for all out-of-county reservation requests

 What is it like riding in the van?